collapsed-stacks/startups/questions/987/blogging-while-doing-a-startup-waste-of-time.md

 - tagged: `idea`
 - score: 19

-<p>Does anyone have any noteworthy examples of successful entrepreneurs using blogs throughout their startup in a productive way?
-I mean even at the stage BEFORE they launch a product, or even have an idea.</p>
+Does anyone have any noteworthy examples of successful entrepreneurs using blogs throughout their startup in a productive way?
+I mean even at the stage BEFORE they launch a product, or even have an idea.

 ## Answer 988